-The Pillar 3 Disclosure is prepared in accordance with BNM's Pillar 3 Disclosure Guidelines issued in July 2010 and the Group's internal policy on Pillar 3 Disclosure; which aims to enhance transparency on the risk management practices and capital adequacy of the Bank and the Group.
-The disclosures include both qualitative and quantitative disclosures with respect to capital adequacy, credit risk, market risk, liquidity risk, operational risk, management of Investment Account (IA) and key aspects of Shariah governance.
+The Pillar 3 Disclosure is prepared in accordance with BNM's Pillar 3 Disclosure Guidelines issued in July 2010 and the Group's internal policy on Pillar 3 Disclosure, which aims to enhance transparency on the risk management practices and capital adequacy of the Bank and the Group.
+The disclosures include both qualitative and quantitative disclosures with respect to capital adequacy, credit risk, market risk, liquidity risk, operational risk, shariah governance, climate risk and management of Investment Account (IA).

-Whilst this document discloses the Group's assets both in terms of exposures and capital requirements, the information disclosed herein may not be directly comparable with the information in the Full-Year Financial Statements 2022 published by the Group.
+Whilst this document discloses the Group's assets both in terms of exposures and capital requirements, the information disclosed herein may not be directly comparable with the information in the Full-Year Financial Statements 2023 published by the Group.